 Manager of area to assess which staff members require fit testing.

-Manager to send list of staff to Divisonal Executive Director for approval.
+Manager to send list of staff to Divisional Executive Director for approval.

-Approved list sent by Executive Officer to CHS Fit testing inbox
+Approved list sent by Divisional Executive Officer to CHS.FitTesting@act.gov.au

 OMU staff assess the staff’s urgency for fit testing based on the following: